The 2030 climate and energy framework

 On energy security, the European Council endorsed further measures to reduce the EU's energy dependence and increase the security of its electricity and gas supplies.

 Energy union: secure, sustainable and affordable energy for Europe

 The energy union builds on the 2030 framework and integrates several policy areas into a single strategy

 The European Council will continue to give strategic guidance to the 2030 framework as needed, particularly on the emissions trading system (ETS), interconnections and energy efficiency.
-It will also return to the 2030 targets after the COP 21 conference.

 The Commission made its initial legislative proposals to implement the 2030 climate and energy framework at the end of February 2015.
 The proposals, set out in the energy union package, aim to provide a coherent approach to climate change, energy security and competitiveness, and contribute to achieving some of the goals agreed under the 2030 framework.
-The energy union package is now being discussed in the Council and European Council.